tgen/lumosVar2/README.md

 - In order to correctly handle the sex chromosomes, the sex of the individuals in the bams list must be given as input.
 We have provided a helper [script](scripts/guessSex.py) to determine sex from the bams if they are not known.
 This script takes the same yaml file as input as the normal metrics, but only the following fields in the "input files" section are needed.
 >python guessSex.py controlsConfig.yaml

-The output will be written to BAMLIST.guessSex.txt.
+The output will be written to <BAMLIST>.guessSex.txt.
 The last line of the output contains the sexList for the yaml file

 - Normal metrics is run using the [runNormalMetrics.py](scripts/runNormalMetrics.py)
 >python runNormalMetrics.py controlsConfig.yaml